 The GHAD PAT is a 3 year ‘license’.
 The ACT PAT is a 2 year ‘license’ however, once you and your dog have completed the PAT, you will be required to maintain review training sessions every 6 months and a mock-PAT every 12 months.

 At 3 months, your assessing trainer will do an email or phone call follow-up to make sure you and your dog are on the right track.
 No cost, unless you require a training session.

 At 6 months, you will be required to have an individual training session with the trainer.
 Charged at the current hourly rate

 At 12 months, you will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

 At 24 months, you and your dog will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
-Charged at the current session rate.
+Charged at the current hourly rate.

 At 12 monthly intervals, you will be required to run a mock-PAT with Paws for Assistance Dog Training.
 Charged at the current PADT hourly rate.